brablc/swarm-ssh-gateway/README.md

 To open a gatweay run container by using the command bellow:

 > [!CAUTION]
 > Please watch the mount point!
 It binds a special `authorized_keys` file and you have to create it first!
-This is the place where you grant users right to use the tunnel.
+This is the place where you grant users right to use the gateway.

 ```sh
 docker run -d --rm \